zmelson/cheadle-wordle-variant/README.md

-# Clone of the Wordle game
+# Cheadle (Wordle Variant)

+Thanks to https://github.com/wissamfawaz/wordle-clone for providing the base code.

+## Running Locally

+To play, simply download the repository and open the html file in your preferred web browser.

 ## Instructions

-You have 6 attempts to guess the word.
+You have 6 attempts to guess Don Cheadle's word of the day.

 Each guess consists of 5 letters.
 After providing a guess, press the enter key.
+Each guess must be recognized as a valid dictionary word.

 ## Color Codes of Letters